SkymouseStudios/skymse-jekyll/_drafts/5-cheap-ideas-for-marketing-when-your-company-is-broke.md

    Longer blogs filled with quality content can increase SEO which with increase your website rankings, and if you are producing quality content, they can be utilized to create an audience that will buy your products over and over again.

    Blogging is a form of content marketing, and it is one of our personal favorites.
-If you want to learn more about content marketing, you can download our free whitepaper HERE or for just a few dollars access our in-depth ebook HERE.
+If you want to learn more about content marketing, you can download our free white-paper HERE or for just a few dollars access our in-depth ebook HERE.

-   Don't forget to capitalize on other blogss.
+   Don't forget to capitalize on other blogs.
 Guest post for other companies in similar fields.
 This establishes you as an authority in your field (somebody else endorses them enough to trust his blog post) and drives traffic back to your site.

    Don't forget the comment section.
 Comment on blog posts.
 Yours and others to generate interest in your company.
 Every time you put your name into the world is another chance someone may call upon it when in need of a good or service.